rltervo/rltervo/README.md

 # WELCOME!
 I have a Master's Degree in Applied Data Science (2023) and Applied Physics (2014).
-- This site has been designed to enable others to get a sense of the quality of my work but it focuses primarily on the Applied Data Science.
+- This site has been designed to enable others to get a sense of the quality of my work.
+If focuses primarily on the Applied Data Science but I did add a section for the 2014 Applied Physics Thesis.

 ## Quick Philosophies:
 ### Data Science and Programming: